-The German phrase Russenhocke literally means Russian squats.
-None of the Germans I have asked could clearly answer why squats have to be Russian.
+The German phrase Russenhocke literally means russian squats.
+None of the Germans I have asked could clearly answer why squats have to be russian.
 I can only make assumptions why it is called like this.
-For example, the reason could be migration of Russians with German background from the USSR to Germany.
-Let’s imagine they all were sitting in squats, because they have to wait a lot of time in places for bureaucratic reasons and there were no benches.
-Therefore newly made German citizens were squatting and spoke Russian.
+For example, the reason could be migration of russians with German background from the USSR to Germany.
+Let’s imagine they all were sitting in squats, because they had to wait a lot of time in places for bureaucratic reasons and there were no benches.
+Therefore newly made German citizens were squatting and spoke russian.

 In this project I have been interested in how national stereotypes are formed and used, and how some of them are romanticised.